 - From the Calvin College Catalog, 2010

 Calvin requires all first and second year students to live on campus, and encourages continued on-campus housing for students beyond their first two years when it is no longer a requirement.
-Exceptions to the residency requirement are granted only for students commuting from their parents’ place of residence, students who are married, part-time, or 21 years or older, or students who are two years beyond their high school graduation date.
+Exceptions to the residency requirement are granted only for students living with their parents or legal guardians, students who are married, part-time, or 21 years or older, or students who are two years beyond their high school graduation date.

 To effectively promote student learning and the Christian character of our communities the Residence Life Department is committed to the following goals: